-In the last few years my perspective on environmental education changed greatly – before starting, I was focused on pollution and spreading awareness.
+In the last few years, my perspective on environmental education changed greatly.
+Before starting, I was focused on pollution and spreading awareness.
 Now, when it comes to climate change, my main focus shifted to deforestation as a cause for many other effects related to climate change, and I often discuss climate change with my young learners.

 Scientific modeling helped me organize my thoughts and schematically put together the evidence learned through the years.
 Additional research helped me realize many things, but the scientific modelling really showed some connections which were harder to see with the naked eye.

 All of this didn’t change my practice since my instruction already revolved around environmental education but I was able to deepen my knowledge and gain better tools to develop my curriculum.

 The biggest influence it had on me is deepening the need to analyze the situation in my own country.
 It also helped me brainstorm possible solutions.
 My ideas ranged from reforestation of dry land to fighting the pollution inside our concrete cities.

 Causes and Effects of Irregular Season Changes and Temperatures in Serbia

 Initial scientific model

 I believe that drawing models really helps young learners (and all learners in general), and it easily explains complex issues.

 When it comes to spring frost in Serbia, I have always struggled explaining it to children, but it looks logical, easy, and connected after the scientific model.
 So I played with the design and I made it messy on purpose, I just loved the combination of writing and adding photos to make a collage.

 Describe the local phenomenon related to climate change that you chose.
 Is it an effect or is it a cause?

 The local phenomenons related to climate change in this model represent two effects and one cause.
 I worked in a mixed group, and this is why I have pictures (for the learners who can’t read except sight words) and explanations for the 1st graders so that they can be peer teachers and explain.